dynawo/dyn-grid-compliance-verification/docs/tutorial/3_preparing_inputs.md

 #    BusPDR_BUS_Voltage_c =
 ```

-# Generating inputs
+# Generating inputs automatically

-In order to facilitate the generation of inputs for the producer, the tool can be executed in
+In order to facilitate the generation of inputs for the producer, the tool provides a helper that
-such a way that it generates all the files necessary for the simulation of the model.
+guides the user throw the generation of all the files necessary for the simulation of the model.

 Below is the execution of the command to generate the inputs to perform a performance check
 for synchronous generation units, the network to be modeled only has one generating unit, and